Sertraline: Contraindications

 Sertraline is contraindicated in individuals taking monoamine oxidase inhibitors or the antipsychotic pimozide.
-Sertraline concentrate contains ethanol and is therefore contraindicated with disulfiram.
+Liquid formulations of sertraline contain ethanol and are therefore contraindicated with disulfiram.
 The prescribing information recommends that treatment of the elderly and patients with liver impairment "must be approached with caution".
 Due to the slower elimination of sertraline in these groups, their exposure to sertraline may be as high as three times the average exposure for the same dose.

 Side effects

 Nausea, ejaculation failure, insomnia, diarrhea, dry mouth, somnolence, dizziness, tremor, headache, excessive sweating, fatigue, restless legs syndrome and decreased libido are the common adverse effects associated with sertraline with the greatest difference from placebo.
 Those that most often result in interruption of the treatment are nausea, diarrhea, and insomnia.
 The incidence of diarrhea is higher with sertraline – especially when prescribed at higher doses – in comparison with other SSRIs.

 Over more than six months of sertraline therapy for depression, people showed no significant weight increase.
 A 30-month-long treatment with sertraline for OCD also resulted in no significant weight gain.
 Although the difference did not reach statistical significance, the average weight gain was lower for fluoxetine (1%) but higher for citalopram, fluvoxamine and paroxetine (2.5%).
 Of the sertraline group, 4.5% gained a large amount of weight (defined as more than 7% gain).
 This result compares favorably with placebo, where, according to the literature, 3–6% of patients gained more than 7% of their initial weight.
 The large weight gain was observed only among female members of the sertraline group; the significance of this finding is unclear because of the small size of the group.